banzaicloud/koperator/README.md

 Apache Kafka, Kafka, and the Kafka logo are either registered trademarks or trademarks of The Apache Software Foundation in the United States and other countries.

-The Banzai Cloud name, the Banzai Cloud logo, and all Banzai Cloud trademarks and logos are registered trademarks of Banzai Cloud Zrt.
+The Banzai Cloud name, the Banzai Cloud logo, and all Banzai Cloud trademarks and logos are registered trademarks of Cisco.